Beyond the Prompt: An Empirical Study of Cursor Rules

-\mysec{Future Education} With the emergence of AI in development workflows across all areas, educating developers on how to effectively collaborate with AI systems is critical.
-Our analysis of creation time differences also shows that newly created repositories often have less context, suggesting that developers may be unsure about what needs to be included.
+\mysec{Future Education} Our analysis of creation-time differences shows that newly created repositories often contain less context, suggesting that developers are uncertain about what is necessary.
 This highlights the need for further education.
-Our findings reveal several dimensions of how developers currently provide context to LLMs, which can inform future educational materials instead of treating AI as a magic box.
-For example, developers may benefit from learning about the importance of balancing different context types, such as project information, conventions, guidelines, and LLM directives.
-Future educational resources should help developers understand and apply best practices when authoring context for LLM-powered coding assistants.
+Our findings across multiple dimensions of developer-provided context can inform educational materials, which should help developers better understand and apply best practices.